puntonim/ansible-biostar/README.md

 ```

 ## 5. Container persistence
-The PostgreSQL data directory and log is stored in the EC2 instance at:
+The PostgreSQL data directory and logs are stored in the EC2 instance at: `/home/ubuntu/workspace/docker-volumes/pgdata`.
+The codebase is at: `/home/ubuntu/workspace/biostar`.
+Logs of the web app are at: `/home/ubuntu/workspace/biostar/live/logs`.
+Django media files are at: `/home/ubuntu/workspace/biostar/live/export/media`.

 ## 6. Code Updates
 - SSH into the webapp Docker container